Maiconds/learning-react/README.md

-# learning-react
+# eva-poc-react
-Project to learn basic React JS concepts.
+Project to train React JS concepts used at EVA and ADAO projects.

 To start the application, on `src` directory:
 - run `npm start` to start the application;